KronosEternal/Testingserver/README.md

 ## Gamemode Code and Secret Password Combined
 For those who want to have a gamemode code and the secret password combined, there is a way to do that...
 Open the private server with <http://arras.io/#private=arras-template3.glitch.me;aSecretPasswordHere&mode=f> (replace aSecretPasswordHere with the password, and f as the gamemode code)

-## Breaking Changes

-Breaking changes are important updates to the template that you should do on your server, as otherwise it may stop functioning.
-The last breaking change is on April 10th, 2019.
-If you've made a private server before that day, it may no longer work without this update.
-See `CHANGELOG.md` for details.